Key Takeaways

 01 What is Chinese calligraphy?

 Chinese calligraphy (书法 shūfǎ) is the ancient art of Chinese handwriting.
-It is an artistic way of writing Chinese characters, which offer an important channel for the appreciation of traditional Chinese culture.
-(If you're new to Pinyin, see our Pinyin chart.)
+It is an artistic way of writing Chinese characters that offers an important channel for appreciating traditional Chinese culture.

 Chinese calligraphy conveys the thoughts and emotions of the calligrapher while revealing the abstract beauty of each character.
 It has a long history in Chinese culture, spanning thousands of years.